Citi is an advertising partner. This offer and/or promotion may have since changed, expired, or is no longer available.

 3. Southwest Rapid Rewards® Priority Credit Card

 If you’re a devotee of budget airline Southwest, the Southwest Rapid Rewards® Priority Credit Card may be a good match for you.
-You’ll earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases, and 1 point per $1 spent on all other purchases.
+You’ll earn 5 points per $1 spent on Southwest® purchases.
+Earn between 12/1/2020 and 3/31/2021 on up to $2,000 spent per month.

 There is an annual fee is $149, but there are no foreign transaction fees.